h8d13/Vase/README.md

 ### Info for nerds / Benchmarks

-**TIMINGS:** 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror)
+**TIMINGS:** 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror) Reduced to 400s using custom ISO overlay (caching plasma packages)

 **WEIGHTS:** ~1,42Gb ISO installation image size